day8/re-frame/docs/Debugging-Event-Handlers.md

 ## Debugging Event Handlers

-This page describes useful techniques for debugging re-frame's event handlers.
+This page describes techniques for debugging re-frame's event handlers.

 Event handlers are quite central to a re-frame app.
-Only event handlers can update app-db, to "step" an application "forward" from one state to the next.
+Only event handlers can update `app-db`, to "step" an application "forward" from one state to the next.

 ## The `debug` Interceptor